Approver(s):

 Service accounts are accounts used by a system, task, process, or integration for a specific purpose.
 Test accounts are accounts used on a temporary basis to imitate a role, person, or training session.
 Passwords for service accounts and test accounts must be securely generated in accordance with this policy, distributed securely to the account owner, and stored securely in a password manager.

-• Passwords must be changed upon suspicion or confirmation of compromise.
+• Password Change due to Compromise: Passwords must be changed upon suspicion or confirmation of compromise.

-• Passwords must be changed when an account owner leaves the institution or transfers into a new role.
+• Password Change on Account Owner Change: Passwords must be changed when an account owner leaves the institution or transfers into a new role.

-• Passwords must comply with the criteria in Password Standards.
+• Compliance with Standards: Passwords must adhere to the criteria outlined in the Password Standards.

 Repeated Login Failures – Account Lock

-• The account will be automatically locked after four (4) repeated login failures and no more login attempts will be allowed for 30 minutes.
-The Technical Support Center (210) 431-4357 can assist with resetting a password if the account is locked.
+• Account Locking Policy: The account will automatically be locked after eight (8) repeated login failures, and no further login attempts will be allowed for 30 minutes.
+For password resets when the account is locked, contact the Technical Support Center at (210) 431-4357.

-• If you suspect your account has been locked, please contact the Technical Support Center for assistance.
+• User Notification: If you suspect your account has been locked, please contact the Technical Support Center for assistance.

 Reporting a Suspected Credentials Compromise

-Reset your password using the Password Self-Service tool located on Gateway or TSC (Technical Support Center) immediately at (210) 431-4357.
+Password Reset Options: Reset your password using the Password Self-Service tool located in Gateway or contact the Technical Support Center (TSC) immediately at (210) 431-4357.

 Back to top